anne-gert/favorite-links/README.md

 with 'url:'.
 This can also be used with a direct link to GitHub:
 <https://html-preview.github.io/?url=https://github.com/anne-gert/favorite-links/master/favorites.html&links=url:example-links.txt>.

-Alternatively the contents can be kept in the browser's LocalStorage.
+This contents can be edited from the page (via the Gears icon) and stored in the browser's LocalStorage.